CmrCrabs/NEA/paperwork.typ

   )
 #pagebreak()
 === Index Buffer
 To enable proper backface culling, the vertices of the mesh are connected in a specific (counterclockwise) ordering such that the GPU can discern whether the face is pointed towards the camera.
 The GPU decides the ordering based on an index buffer, which specifies the index of which vertex is to be connected.
-The algorithm below only works for a square mesh, and was designed by me so is more than likely innefficient.
+The algorithm below only works for a square mesh, and was designed by me so is more than likely inefficient.
 #codeblock(
 ```rust
 fn square_mesh_indices(size: u32) -> Vec<u32> {